BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 }
 ```

-1. Create an array called npcArray and fill it with False 999 times.
+- Create an array called npcArray and fill it with False 999 times.
 Then put your characters in the correct rooms like this, `npcArray[103] = dan`

-1. In the main loop after you print the room description and "Please type: n, s, e, w, or quit"... if npcArray[location] is not false, print "There is someone here.
-Type hello to talk to them:"
+- In the main loop after you print the room description and "Please type: n, s, e, w, or quit"... if npcArray[location] is not false, print "There is someone here.
+Type hello to talk:"

-1. If the userInput equals hello and npcArray[location] is not false
+- If the userInput equals hello and npcArray[location] is not false
    * Call the talkTo function.
 Pass npcArray[location] and your inventory as arguments.
-1. Otherwise
+-  Otherwise
    * (You should already have this code) Call the move function and pass the arguments userInput, location and save what it returns in location